iemilov/caafs-platform/README.md

 ### Deploying and Configuration

-Once you got your azure free account you can start deploying and configuring the required resources:
+Once you got your azure free account, you can start deploying and configuring the required resources:

-Before starting keep in mind that you should create all resources in the same geographical region in order to save outband costs and to use the bandwith as effective as possible
+**Note**: before starting keep in mind that you should create all resources in the same geographical region in order to save outband costs and to use the bandwith as effective as possible!

 #### 1. Create resource group:
 A resource group is a container for all your resources which are to be deployed in the furthere steps: